Canada

 Indigenous peoples have continuously inhabited what is now Canada for thousands of years.
 Beginning in the 16th century, British and French expeditions explored and later settled along the Atlantic coast.
 As a consequence of various armed conflicts, France ceded nearly all of its colonies in North America in 1763.
 In 1867, with the union of three British North American colonies through Confederation, Canada was formed as a federal dominion of four provinces.
-This began an accretion of provinces and territories and a process of increasing autonomy from the United Kingdom, highlighted by the Statute of Westminster, 1931, and culminating in the Canada Act 1982, which severed the vestiges of legal dependence on the Parliament of the United Kingdom.
+This began an accretion of provinces and territories resulting in the displacement of Indigenous populations, and a process of increasing autonomy from the United Kingdom.
+This increased sovereignty was highlighted by the Statute of Westminster, 1931, and culminated in the Canada Act 1982, which severed the vestiges of legal dependence on the Parliament of the United Kingdom.

-Canada is a parliamentary liberal democracy and a constitutional monarchy in the Westminster tradition.
-The country's head of government is the prime minister, who holds office by virtue of their ability to command the confidence of the elected House of Commons and is "called upon" by the governor general, representing the monarch of Canada, the head of state.
-The country is a Commonwealth realm and is officially bilingual (English and French) at the federal level.
-It ranks very high in international measurements of government transparency, quality of life, economic competitiveness, innovation, and education.
-The country has low levels of perceived corruption.
+Canada is a parliamentary democracy and a constitutional monarchy in the Westminster tradition.
+The country's head of government is the prime minister, who holds office by virtue of their ability to command the confidence of the elected House of Commons and is appointed by the governor general, representing the monarch of Canada, the ceremonial head of state.
+The country is a Commonwealth realm and is officially bilingual (English and French) in the federal jurisdiction.
+It is very highly ranked in international measurements of government transparency, quality of life, economic competitiveness, innovation, education and human rights.
 It is one of the world's most ethnically diverse and multicultural nations, the product of large-scale immigration.
 Canada's long and complex relationship with the United States has had a significant impact on its history, economy, and culture.